AwalaApp/specs/rs001-ramf.md

 - The message date MUST be within the period of time during which the sender certificate was valid.
 - All certificates MUST be valid per [Relaynet PKI](rs002-pki.md).
 - The signature MUST be valid according to the [CMS verification process](https://tools.ietf.org/html/rfc5652#section-5.6) and the specified signature algorithm.
 Additionally, the signature MUST be deemed invalid if the signature algorithm is unsupported or the hashing algorithm is unsupported.
+- If the recipient address is [private](./rs000-core.md#addressing), the sender's certificate MUST be issued by the message recipient.
+That is, the private address of the public key in the issuing certificate MUST match the private address set as the message recipient.
+Such sender certificates are known as _delivery authorizations_ in the Relaynet PKI.

 ## Security Considerations